-Finally, the landlord should perform a final review of the application.
-This should include a review of all the information provided in the application and a final assessment of the applicant's qualifications.
-If the landlord finds that the applicant is a good fit, they should approve the application and enter into a rental agreement.
+The landlord should next do one last evaluation of the application.
+This should involve an analysis of all the data included in the application and a last evaluation of the candidate's credentials.
+Finally, if the prospective tenant is suitable, the landlord should accept the application and enter into a lease.

 North Carolina Eviction Laws

 Regarding the eviction procedure, New Mexico has unique laws and rules.
 However, these rules must be followed in order to properly evict a tenant since they set forth the rights and responsibilities of both landlords and tenants.
 Therefore, before starting the eviction process, it's crucial to comprehend these laws.

 Notice to Vacate: According to New Mexico law, tenants must receive a written notice from landlords before the eviction procedure starts.
 This notice shall be sent personally, by registered or certified mail, or by an authorized agent.
 The notification must specify the amount of unpaid rent, the time frame for doing so, and the date by which the renter is required to evacuate the property.